#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 A youngster on the boggle scene.

-I'm not, I hate this and I am completely motivated by spite.
+oh well done.
+I'm not I hate this and I am completely motivated by spite.

-You would think that Reading would beat Amersham.
+You'd think that Reading would beat Amersham.
+They've got

 more results.